OT-terraform-azure-modules/terraform-azure-public-ip/README.md

   [opstree_homepage]: https://opstree.github.io/
   [opstree_avatar]: https://img.cloudposse.com/150x150/https://github.com/opstree.png

-Terraform module that manages an Azure Public IP Address.There are two allocation method for public IP address.
+* Terraform module that manages an Azure Public IP Address.
+* There are two allocation method for public IP address.
+Possible values are Static or Dynamic.
-Possible values are Static or Dynamic.Assign a static public IP address to virtual machines, rather than a dynamic address, to ensure that the address never changes.Dynamic addresses can change if a resource such as a virtual machine is stopped (deallocated) and then restarted through Azure.
+* Assign a static public IP address to virtual machines, rather than a dynamic address, to ensure that the address never changes.
+* Dynamic addresses can change if a resource such as a virtual machine is stopped (deallocated) and then restarted through Azure.

-Note : For more information, you can check example folder.
+**Note : For more information, you can check example folder.**

 Terraform versions
 ------------------